liijunwei/practice/refactoring/ch12-big-refactorings/04-tease-apart-inheritance.md

 + It makes changes more difficult, because the strategies for solving a certain kind of problem are spread around.

 + **Identify the different jobs being done by the hierarchy.**
-+ Decide which job is more important
++ Decide which job is **more important**

++ It is true that sometimes you have to take a step backward before you can take two steps forward.